nephlm/challenge/README.md

 dropped without any user feedback.
 * No feedback about the state of nodes coming up (which takes too long since Python 2.7.12 is compiled during the config phase.)

+###Quirks

+* The keypair names are not uniquified, so if multiple CCs are up, unless the files are copied, they will delete each others keys that Amazon stores, making sshing into new instances impossible.